-Gina Vendetti is the liaison and point of contact between the schools, and Translations & Interpretation Services and will ensure that an interpreter or written translation is secured.
+The Special Education Department is the liaison and point of contact between the schools and Translations & Interpretation Services and will ensure that an interpreter or written translation is secured.

 Tips for Working with an Interpreter

-- Brief the interpreter on what it is you would like to say to the parent/family member/student so the interpreter has a general idea of what will be said during the meeting.
+- Brief the interpreter on what you would like to say to the parent/family member/student so the interpreter has a general idea of what will be communicated during the meeting.

 - When working with an interpreter, the conversation can often take twice as long.
-Some words/concepts don’t always translate (such as Common Core) and the interpreter may need to describe or paraphrase many terms you use.
+Some words/concepts do not always translate (such as Common Core), and the interpreter may need to describe or paraphrase many terms you use.

 - Speak directly to the parent/family member/student.
 Communicate with them as if the interpreter were not there, even if the parent/family member/student speaks directly to the interpreter.

 - Speak naturally, not louder.
 Speak at your normal pace, not slower.
 Pause to make sure the interpreter has time to deliver the message.
 But avoid breaking up a thought.
-Additionally, the interpreter may ask to clarify what you’re saying.
+Additionally, the interpreter may ask to clarify what you are saying.

 - Avoid jargon or technical terms.
 Clarify unique vocabulary (including acronyms- PBIS).